Hey Brian,

 Money Saving Tips

 Instead of getting a haircut, try large dabs of conditioner!
 Any conditioner will do.
-Just slather some into your scalp and it makes your hair look shorter and shinier.
 You should try it.
-I did.
-It gave me a whole new look.

 Commencement Talk, Pt II

-I was so proud to be sitting in the coliseum last night, waving and cheering for The Heiress, ignoring my dad complaining about the jam band midway through.
-(They rocked it!)
-The Heiress did me proud, as did the other 462 Lincoln High grads.
-It was a really good shew.
+I was so proud to be sitting in the coliseum last night, waving and cheering for The Daughter, ignoring my dad complain about the student jam band midway through.
+The Daughter did me proud, as did the other 462 Lincoln High grads.
 I've decided commencement ceremonies are pretty alright when they involve your own offspring.

 Meantime 3,000 miles away, Eugene Mirman delivered on a promise to offer words of inspiration at his alma mater's graduation in Lexington, Mass.
 It's David Foster Wallace lite, or economy size, because it was for high schoolers: